chaddoncooper/ApacheLog/src/Apache.Log.Presentation/libs/resources/README.md

-# blacklist
+# resources

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test blacklist` to execute the unit tests.
+Run `nx test resources` to execute the unit tests.